rezolvetech/riak_core/docs/claim-fixes.md

 As well as fixing the two issues above and adding extra quickcheck property tests to verify the fixes, there is work to be done.
-The existing tests don't call the same code paths of the operator commands `riak-admin cluster join | plan | remove | etc` which means there may well be edges undetected and code untested.
+The existing tests don't call the same code paths as the operator commands `riak-admin cluster join | plan | remove | etc` which means there may well be edges undetected and code untested.
 There is no test for removing a node.
 To address this we've started work on a more thorough quickcheck statem test that models the full life cycle of the ring over many transitions of node adds and removes.
 However the ring, claim, and gossip code seems to have grown organically and is spread over a large surface in riak_core.
 This work will take some more time.

 # Conclusion